ratwolfzero/Chladni_Figures/README.md

 where:

-- $m$ and $n$ describe the complexity of the pattern: they determine how many stationary nodal lines appear along the $x$- and $y$-directions of the plate.
+- $m$ and $n$ describe the complexity of the pattern: they determine how many stationary nodal lines appear along the $x$- and $y$-directions.
 - $A$ is the oscillation amplitude.
 - $f_{mn}$ is the eigenfrequency of the $(m,n)$ mode, given by